BearOffice/MusicBot/README.md

 -userinfo    show the user's info
 -setgame [game]    set the bot's game
 -setstatus [status]    set the bot's status
--showplaylists(spl)    shows the available playlists
+-playlist(pl)   show the available playlists
--updateplaylists(upl)    update the playlists
--shutdown(exit/disconnect)    shut the bot down
+-shutdown(exit/disconnect)    shut down the bot

 -join(j)    connect the bot to voice channel
--play(p) [path]    play the provided song
+-play(p) [path/playlist]   play the provided song or playlist
--playnext(pn) [path]    play the provided song next
+-playnext(pn) [path/playlist]   play the provided song or playlist next
--playlist(pl)    play the provided playlist's song
 -movetonext(mvn) [position]    move this song to the top of the queue
--nowplaying(np)    show the currently playing song
+-nowplaying(np)    show the current song
--skip(s)    skip the current song
+-skip(skip)    skip the current song
 -queue(q)    show the current queue
--shuffle(sf)    shuffle songs that have added
+-shuffle(sf)    shuffle songs in the queue
 -remove(rm) [position]    remove a song from the queue
 -removeall(rma)    remove all songs from the queue
--stop(sp)    stop the current song and clear the queue
+-stop(stop)    stop the current song and clear the queue
 -leave(l)    disconnect the bot from voice channel
 <pre>